-This place opens at 8:30 AM to the public, the earliest I could make it was 9:00 AM, considering that it was a Sunday and my laziness,this was a pretty good time.
+This place opens at 8:30 AM to the public, the earliest I could reach was 9:00 AM, considering that it was a Sunday and how lazy I am, it was a pretty good time.

 I was lucky enough to see a dancing peacock with its feathers spread out, but I didn’t feel like using my camera, as its feathers were all clipped at the edges.
 Later I realized that this was done to protect it from mischievous people.